 They even let Americans in during the coronavirus, so I’ve met plenty of other digital nomads from the US here.

-And soon it will be even easier to visit for my fellow nomads – a digital nomad visa for Croatia is coming by the end of 2020.
-I’m excited to see what that will look like!
+And it just got even easier to visit for my fellow nomads – a digital nomad visa for Croatia is now here!

 Related: How I Became a Digital Nomad